-- 1.09 The Neighbourhood Plan team has followed the necessary legal steps to create the Neighbourhood Plan Review.
-Importantly the team has ensured extensive engagement with the people of Farnham and others with an interest in the area.
-Details of the consultation to date have been recorded in the Consultation Statement which is available to download from the Farnham Town Council website at www.farnham.gov.uk/shapefarnham or to view at the Town Council offices. - 1.10 The process is set out in Figure 2 Farnham Neighbourhood Plan Process with the opportunities for local involvement highlighted in grey.
-The timetable is partly dependant on the responses received to the Plan, and the number of issues to be considered by the independent examiner and council decision making process.
+- 1.09 The Neighbourhood Plan team has followed the necessary legal steps to create the Revised Neighbourhood Plan.
+Importantly the team ensured extensive engagement with the people of Farnham and others with an interest in the area.
+Details of the consultation have been recorded in the Consultation Statement which is available to download from the Farnham Town Council website at www.farnham.gov.uk/shapefarnham or to view at the Town Council offices. - 1.10 The process is set out in Figure 2 Farnham Neighbourhood Plan Process including opportunities for local involvement.
+The issues raised were considered by the Independent Examiner and through the council decision making process.